Tanzu-Solutions-Engineering/tkg-lab/docs/mgmt-cluster/12_harbor_mgmt.md

 kubectl get po -n harbor
 ```
 3. Open a browser and navigate to https://<$HARBOR_CN>.
 The default user is admin and pwd is Harbor12345
-It will take a few minutes, but the